-- Add the menu item “Contact” to your main and/or footer menu.
+- Add the menu item “Contact” to your principal and/or footer menu.

 - Add your contact page at example.com/contact/.

-Just like the link in the URL, I’d like the title of that page to be “Contact” or a variation of that, like “Contact us” or “Get in touch”.
+Just like the link in the URL, I’d like the title of that page to be “Contact” or a variation of that, like “Contact us” or “Get in touch.”
 Don’t use “Let’s talk business” or whatever strange sentence that won’t cover the immediate goal of the page.
-It will confuse people, even in Google already.
-Make it clear that this is the page where they can get in contact with you.
+It will confuse people, even Google already.
+Make it clear that this is the page where they can contact you.

 C’mon people.
 Like all your other pages, your contact page needs some tender love and care from time to time.
 Moving offices?
 Adjust your website.
 New sales rep?
-Change profile picture and email address.
+The change profile picture and email address.
 Make sure your information is accurate at all times.

 Make sure people can contact you privately

-That means “Reach out to me on the WordPress Slack”, “Talk to me on Twitter”, or even “Drop a comment below” isn’t enough.
+That means “Reach out to me on WordPress Slack,” “Talk to me on Twitter,” or even “Drop a comment below” isn’t enough.
 And yes, contact pages that use a comment form as a contact form do exist.
 People that want to talk to you probably just want to talk to you.
 Make sure they can.

 Is it wise to display links to social profiles on a contact page?
-I believe that only makes sense if you want people to contact you on, for instance, Twitter and you monitor these social profiles for questions.
+I believe that only makes sense if you want people to contact you on, for instance, Twitter, and you monitor these social profiles for questions.
 If you mention Instagram on your contact page and don’t check Instagram at least every other day, it’s probably not the preferred way to contact you.
 In that case, that link shouldn’t be on your contact page.
-Best case scenario: two options to contact you privately (form and email address or phone number would be a nice start), so if one fails, visitors can use the other.
+Best case scenario: two options to get you privately (form and email address or phone number would be an excellent start), so visitors can use the other if one fails.

-If only I got a penny for every website I came across that lacks a (clear) contact page… I’ve said it before and I’ll say it again: every website should have a contact page.
-Most websites are set up to interact with the visitor, get them to buy products or provide information.
-But they can always have extra questions or interesting business opportunities for you.
+If only I got a penny for every website that lacks a (transparent) contact page… I’ve said it before, and I’ll repeat it: every website should have a contact page.
+Most websites are set up to interact with visitors, get them to buy products, or provide information.
+But they can always have different questions or exciting business opportunities for you.
 Make sure it’s clear how they can get in touch.

 Are there any more contact page mistakes you can think of?

-- No clear confirmation that a form is sent.
-So I’ll send it again.
-Just in case.
+- No explicit confirmation that a form has been sent.
+So I’ll send it again, just in case.